TTA Group’s Sustainability Materiality Assessment (2-14,3-1)

 |---|---|

-| The Group considers both positive and negative impacts, as well as the expectations and opinions of relevant stakeholders.
-Additionally, it conducts studies, reviews, and analyses of material topics related to its business.
-This assessment covers environmental, social, governance, and economic aspects, considering sustainability standards, requirements, and best practices.
-It also includes an analysis of trends and key issues prioritized by companies in the same industry to ensure alignment with the Group's sustainability efforts throughout the value chain. | The Group assesses the prioritization of material topics as part of the process for identifying key issues in accordance with the Global Reporting Initiative (GRI) standards.
-This evaluation considers two key perspectives: 1) opportunities and impacts on the Group's value creation, and 2) the level of interest, viewpoints, impact, and significance placed on these issues by stakeholders.
-The Group conducted an analysis of these perspectives through an online survey involving nine stakeholder groups, using the results to rank the priorities of material sustainability issues. |
+| The Group considers both positive and negative impacts, materiality as well as expectations and opinions of relevant stakeholders.
+Additionally, it conducts studies, reviews, and analyses of material sustainability topics related to its business based on the results of the Materiality Assessment.
+The analysis covers environmental, social, and governance and economic aspects, considering international sustainability standards, requirements, and best practices.
+It also includes an analysis of trends and key issues prioritized by leading companies in the relevant industry to ensure alignment with the Group’s sustainability efforts throughout the value chain. | The Group assesses the priority of material sustainability topics as part of the process for identifying material sustainability topics in accordance with the Global Reporting Initiative (GRI) standards.
+This evaluation considers 2 key aspects: 1) opportunities and impacts on the Group’s value creation, and 2) the level of interest, viewpoints, impact, and significance placed on these issues by stakeholders.
+The Group conducted an analysis of both aspects through an online survey involving 9 stakeholder groups, using the results to rank the priority of material sustainability topics. |

 | 3.
 Materiality Validation | 4.
 Materiality Review |

-| After the prioritization of material topics has been assessed, the identified topics are presented to the Sustainable Development Working Group and Sustainable Development Committee for review, ensuring alignment with the company's goals, strategies, and accuracy.
-The issues are then submitted to the Board of Directors for further review, considering their significance to the Group and both internal and external stakeholders.
-Upon approval, these issues will be disclosed accordingly. | The Group continuously monitors the management of material topics and regularly discloses performance related to key sustainability issues to ensure sustainable operations and development across the organization.
+| After the priority of material sustainability topics has been assessed, the identified topics are presented to the Sustainable Development Working Group and Sustainable Development Committee for acknowledgement and validate, ensuring alignment with the Company’s goals and strategies.
+The issues are then proposed to the Board of Directors for consideration and approval and/or review of material sustainability topics relevant to the Group.
+These topics will subsequently be disclosed in the Form 56-1 One Report or Sustainability Report accordingly. | The Group continuously monitors the management of material sustainability topics and regularly discloses performance related to material sustainability topics to ensure sustainable operations and development across the organization.
 This process aligns with reporting guidelines and standards.
-Additionally, the Group tracks the management of each material topic, covering its current operations, and presents findings to the Sustainable Development Committee and the Board of Directors on an ongoing basis.
-This enables periodic review and improvement of material topics to ensure their relevance to the Group's evolving business. |
+Additionally, the Group presents performance to the Sustainable Development Committee and the Board of Directors on an ongoing basis.
+This enables periodic review and improvement of material sustainability topics to ensure their relevance to the Group’s evolving business. |

-TTA Material Matrix
+TTA Material Matrix (2-25), (3-3)

 | Environment Dimension | Social Dimension | Governance and Economic Dimension |